Wynntils/launchy/README.md

 ## Instructions

-Install it from our [releases](https://github.com/MineInAbyss/launchy/releases/latest), set up your preferences then just launch through Minecraft (you will need to reopen the launcher to download any mod updates we provide.)
+Install it from our [releases](https://github.com/Wynntils/launchy/releases/latest), set up your preferences then just launch through Minecraft (you will need to reopen the launcher to download any mod updates we provide.)

 ## Features
-- Installs fabric into a 'Mine in Abyss' profile
+- Installs fabric into a 'Wynntils' profile
 - Allows you to choose recommended mods by group or individually
 - Installs to the default mods folder and doesn't touch other present mods
 - Looks for updates in our mod recommendations on startup